selenax/formVibes/README.md

 ## Why formVibes?

-> “Google Forms walked so we could vibe.”
+>  Google Forms walked… then hit a plateau.
+Now let’s vibe.”

 In a world where privacy matters and personality shines, formVibes is for anyone who wants form creation to be fast, fun, and personal — without selling your data to the highest bidder.